Emily-Jiang/tx-more-lab-2026/README.md

 [IBM Modernized Runtime Extension for Java](https://www.ibm.com/docs/en/more) (MoRE) is an extension of WebSphere® Application Server Network Deployment (ND) 9.0.5 that enables you to run and manage Liberty servers from the traditional WebSphere environment.
 With MoRE, Liberty servers can be configured, clustered, and administered using familiar tools like the administrative console and wsadmin scripting.

+[IBM Application Modernization Accelerator](https://www.ibm.com/docs/en/ama) has the capability to quickly evaluate your on-premises applications for rapid deployment on WebSphere Application Server and Liberty on public and private cloud environments.
+The first step is to download and run a custom discovery tool on your application servers.
+Results from the scan are uploaded to Application Modernization Accelerator where a detailed analysis is provided.

+Application Modernization Accelerator creates a high-level inventory of the content and structure of each application.
+This information is used to determine complexity and identify the shared library and MQ Queue Manager dependencies for your applications.
+Application Modernization Accelerator also flags potential issues and estimates a development cost to complete a move to the cloud.
+Detailed reports with advice, suggestions, and best practices are provided to ensure that the application runs correctly in the preferred cloud environment.

 ## About this hands-on lab

 This lab provides fundamental hands-on experience of the evaluation process of WebSphere application for their modernization journey to MoRE.
 It shows the value of using Application Modernization Accelerator (AMA) to evaluate on-premises Java applications, modernise using IBM Bob and then deploy to MoRE.
 In this interactive, hands-on lab, you'll explore the cutting-edge capabilities of WebSphere Application Server and MoRE, which are designed to supercharge your modernization journey.